 I have always loved those pictures of vintage suitcases stacked one on top of the other.
 There’s just something about the look that makes me think of a life well-traveled and filled with adventure.
-Those stack of suitcases evoke memories of faraway places and conquering the unknown, like these beauties from Overstock.com.
+Those stacks of suitcases evoke memories of faraway places and conquering the unknown.

 There was even a tatty old handbag thrown into the mix.